Cougar (MRAP)

 The Cougar is a mine-resistant ambush-protected (MRAP) and infantry mobility vehicle structured to be resistant to landmines and improvised munitions.

 It is a family of armored vehicles produced by Force Protection Inc, which manufactures ballistic and mine-protected vehicles.
 The vehicles are integrated by Spartan Motors.
 These vehicles are protected against small arms, land mines and improvised explosive devices (IEDs) using a combination of design features and materials to protect both the crew and engine compartment against a wide range of attacks.
-A Monocoque type, V-shaped hull extends to the engine bay and serves to direct the blast away from under the vehicle.
+A monocoque type, V-shaped hull extends to the engine bay and serves to direct the blast away from under the vehicle.
 The dual air-conditioners help keep heavily dressed troops from overheating in temperatures over 100 F in Iraq.

 Development

 Force Protection, Inc. was formed in 2002 when Sonic Jet purchased Technical Solutions Group, using the name Sonic Jet until 2004.
 Technical Solutions Group had been a defense company in the US that was involved in a range of products, including mine-resistant vehicles based on South African designs.
-A few vehicles were sold to the US Army for evaluation, and a small fleet of heavily protected vehicles was sold to the British Army in 2001.
+Two vehicles were sold to the US Army for evaluation which were used for ordnance clearance on Army ranges, and eight heavily protected vehicles, called Tempest, were sold to the British Army in 2001; these were fitted with an extra ceramic armored bellyplate for protection against Yugoslav TMRP-6 "tank-killer" mines intended to attack the center of a vehicle.

+In early 2004 the United States Marine Corps (USMC) visited Force Protection and, having seen a photo-montage of a new design of MRAP on a company brochure, asked if it could be produced and delivered within 6 months of an order for operations in Iraq.
+The photo was a still only concept image, but a senior person in the company offered to design, develop and build a new vehicle, that met the USMC requirement, within the deadline of 6 months.
+This was achieved in spite of limited funds and having to set up and train personnel in military-type projects.
+The package handed over to the USMC in October 2004 also included an initial set of spares and technical publications.
+Given that most defence companies quote at least ten years to develop a new vehicle, to have achieved this in some five and a half months was extraordinary.